christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### What are Filters?
 In Convolutional Neural Networks, filters are those small matrices (kernels) that perform the convolution operations on the input image.
-They are essential for extracting features by detecting patters like edges and textures as they "slide" across the input.
+They are essential for extracting features by detecting patterns like edges and textures as they "slide" across the input.

 ### Use
-Each filter has is trained for recognizing distinctive features, which is a core task in image classification and object detection, which we will see through the exercises.
+Each filter has been trained to recognize distinctive features, which is a core task in image classification and object detection, which we will see through the exercises.

 ![example](https://miro.medium.com/v2/resize:fit:1206/format:webp/1*ZPXWZDIHFbTxs-6KVPS5gg.png)